Polymer/web-component-tester/README.md

 ## Polymer

-By default, WCT will defer tests until `polymer-ready` has fired.
+By default, WCT will defer tests until `WebComponentsReady` has fired.
 This saves you from having to wait for elements to upgrade and all that yourself.

 If you need to test something that occurs before that event, the [`testImmediate` helper](https://github.com/Polymer/web-component-tester/blob/master/browser/environment/helpers.js#L29-41) can be used.
 Or, if you just want tests to run as soon as possible, you can disable the delay by setting `WCT.waitForFrameworks = false` (though, they are still async due to Mocha).